-DFF underlines the requirement that the application includes a clear account of the ways in which the project addresses the call's theme of strengthened clinical and independent research, including how the research area is of limited commercial interest or has limited opportunities for external funding, e.g., from research foundations.
-Moreover, emphasis is placed on that the project description contains a description of any sub-projects, including PhD and postdoctoral projects.
+Moreover, it is important that the project description contains a description of any sub-projects, including PhD and postdoctoral projects.
 You can apply for funding for embedded PhD and postdoctoral scholarships, if these are well integrated into the project and fulfil a clear, independent function within the research project.

-Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last 4 years at the time of the application deadline (which for technical calculation purposes is fixed at 1 July 2023) (see section 5.3.3 for calculation of the PhD age in relation to leave).
+Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last 4 years at the time of the application deadline (which for technical calculation purposes is fixed at 1 July 2023) (see section 5.3.3 for calculation of the PhD age in relation to leave of absence).
 If a named postdoctoral candidate is a PhD student at the time of application, the application must include a declaration from the student's supervisor, stating that the student is expected to submit the PhD thesis within 6 months after the application deadline.